SwyserCo/TheScout/PRD_Phase0_Scaffolding.md

 ## 2. Core Features & Architecture

 ### User Story
 **As a developer**, I need the foundational structure of my project set up correctly from the start, so I can focus on implementing features in their logical place without worrying about project configuration.
+This should also make it easier for us to scale the code, add new features and removed any if needed.

 ### Acceptance Criteria